Thousands march in Hong Kong against China 'repression' after grim 2018

 “We’re going to face a few difficult years, but we must stand firm ...
 Unlike in mainland China, at least we can still protest.”

-Reporting by James Pomfret; Editing by Kim Coghill
+Reporting by James Pomfret and Donny Kwok; Editing by Kim Coghill and Kirsten Donovan